aserto-dev/aserto-ruby/README.md

 ## Disable authorization for specific paths

-The middleware expose a `disable_for` configuration option that accepts and array of hashes with the following keys:
+The middleware exposes a `disable_for` configuration option that accepts an array of hashes with the following keys:
  - path - the path to disable authorization for
  - actions - an array of actions to disable authorization for